kevindbaik/Mastermind_KB/README.md

 ## 🧠 Introduction 🧠
 Mastermind is a console-based puzzle game where players decipher a secret code.
 Play it offline for a straightforward challenge or connect online to access extra features like saving your progress.
 <br><br>
 Whether you're looking for a quick mental workout or a fun way to pass the time...
-Mastermind provides a unique to test your deductive skills!
+Mastermind provides a unique way to test your deductive skills!

 ## 💻 Setup and Run 💻